Segment can help power your entire tech stack with data you can trust. Sign up for a demo for a walkthrough of the platform.

 With Segment and Split, you can visualize the impact of each individual feature.

 Apptimize, owned by the customer engagement platform Airship, specializes in helping product teams roll out and manage new features, and deliver personalized user experiences.

 With Segment and Apptimize, you can tap into your existing Segment user traits and events.

 A/B tests help you perfect the customer experience in increments.
 They reveal, with certainty, what’s effective and what’s not.
 Answers like these are invaluable in a time of volatility and change.

-Great A/B testing happens when you combine a robust source of customer data, like Segment, with an A/B testing tool suited to your needs.
+Great A/B testing happens when you combine a robust source of customer data, like Segment, with an A/B testing tool suited to your needs, and follow A/B testing best practices.
 If you’re ready to get going now, we have a few resources to get you started with your own A/B testing experiments.